 "Their guitar riffs are sick, the vocal patterns are interesting too," Gonbel told VICE.
 "And most importantly, they showed up at the right time as an influence."

 Metallica's 1993 concert, which ended in a riot, might be the country's most-notorious metal show.
 But Napalm Death's 2005 concert in Ancol, North Jakarta, is probably Indonesia's most legendary.
-Thousands of fans packed out the seaside festival grounds to see their favourite band perform for the first time.
+Thousands of fans packed out the seaside festival grounds to see their favorite band perform for the first time.
 That concert is what cemented Indonesia's place as a must-stop country on the "extreme" music world tour circuit.

 Arian 13 was part of the production team behind the Napalm Death show.
 He said Napalm Death was so important to Indonesia's metal scene that even its most-senior members turned into teenage fanboys around the band.